Halstead leaving for Fayette County Assessor Office

-Vicky Halstead will be the new Fayette County Assessor once she gets the proper paper work in place.
+Vicky Halstead will be the new Fayette County Assessor once she gets the proper paperwork in place.
 She is currently the chief deputy assessor in Benton County.
 She has a total of 18 years experience, joining the Benton County Assessor’s Office in 2001.
-She became a deputy assessor in 2012 and a the chief deputy in 2017.
+She became a deputy assessor in 2012 and the chief deputy in 2017.

 Working in the Assessor’s office, her responsibilities included real estate appraisal, assisting the assessor with abstracts, scheduling assessor review appointments and Board of Review appointments, processing splits and subdivisions.
 She was recently interviewed separately by both the Fayette County Examining Board, and the Conference Board and was a unanimous choice.